cadizm/blog.mcadiz.com/_posts/2015-05-22-brute-force-arithmetic.md

 ---

-Came across [this puzzle](http://www.theguardian.com/science/alexs-adventures-in-numberland/2015/may/20/can-you-do-the-maths-puzzle-for-vietnamese-eight-year-olds-that-has-stumped-parents-and-teachers) puzzle today.
+Came across [this puzzle](http://www.theguardian.com/science/alexs-adventures-in-numberland/2015/may/20/can-you-do-the-maths-puzzle-for-vietnamese-eight-year-olds-that-has-stumped-parents-and-teachers) today.
 Instead of trying to do some fancy multivariate analysis, here's a brute force solution.

 <img src="/images/nam_puzzle.png">